hpcaitech/Open-Sora/docs/report_03.md

 - Easy and effective model conditioning
 - Better evaluation metrics

 All implementations (both training and inference) of the above improvements are available in the Open-Sora 1.2 release.
 The following sections will introduce the details of the improvements.
-We also refine our codebase and documentation to make it easier to use.
+We also refine our codebase and documentation to make it easier to use and develop, and add a LLM to [refine input prompts](/README.md#gpt-4o-prompt-refinement) and support more languages.

 ## Video compression network